skypilot-org/skypilot/docs/source/getting-started/quickstart.rst

 Scaling out
 =========================

-So far, we have used the `serverful` CLIs of SkyPilot, where the notion of clusters is central.
-This is useful for development since it is convenient to log into a cluster and perform debugging.
+So far, we have used SkyPilot's CLI to submit work to and interact with a single cluster.
 When you are ready to scale out (e.g., run 10s or 100s of jobs), SkyPilot supports two options:

-- Queue jobs on a cluster (see :ref:`Job Queue <job-queue>`); or
+- Queue jobs on one or more clusters with ``sky exec`` (see :ref:`Job Queue <job-queue>`); or
-- Use :ref:`Managed Spot Jobs <spot-jobs>`, which is a `serverless` style API where clusters are not directly exposed.
+- Use :ref:`Managed Spot Jobs <spot-jobs>` to run on auto-managed spot instances (users need not interact with the underlying clusters)

 Managed spot jobs run on much cheaper spot instances, with automatic preemption recovery.
 Try it out with: